pallets/quart/docs/index.rst

 Quart is a Python web microframework based on Asyncio.
-It is intended to provide the easiest way to use asyncio in a web context, especially with exiting Flask apps.
+It is intended to provide the easiest way to use asyncio in a web context, especially with existing Flask apps.
 If you are new to Python you should start by reading :ref:`installation`, if you are new to Quart then see :ref:`quickstart` and if you are also new to Asyncio see :ref:`asyncio`.
 If however you are very familiar with Flask, see